Piotr3kK/vinlink-vin-decoder-java/README.md

 # Online VIN decoder - java client

-This is an example of java client for VinLink - online decoder.
+This is an example of java client for VinLink - online VIN decoder.

 You need to create an account at www.vinlink.com